traverson/traverson/readme.markdown

 Breaking Change As Of Version 1.0.0
 -----------------------------------

 From version 1.0.0 onwards, support for HAL is no longer included in Traverson. instead, it has been moved to a separate plug-in.
 If you have used Traverson to work with HAL APIs, you will need some (trivial) changes in your code.
 See [Using Plug-ins](#using-plug-ins) and [traverson-hal](https://github.com/basti1302/traverson-hal).
+Also see the [release notes](#release-notes) for more details on the changes in version 1.0.0.

 Table of Contents
 -----------------